 Negotiations, Multiple-Offers, and Counteroffers

-One of the best advantages of hiring a good real estate agent is that they know how to negotiate.
+One of the best advantages of hiring an excellent real estate agent is that they know how to negotiate.
 Have a plan in place with your broker for how to handle multiple offers.
 It is best to review them all at once as it gives you more control and leverage over the process.
 A good strategy is to ask for a “best and final” offer, which sets a date by which all interested buyers must come up with their best offer.
 Play this right, and you could see the offer exceeded your expectations.
 Other tips on handling negotiations and offers to include:

 Always make a counteroffer